Gaming Evolution to Eve-Online from BBC Micro to PC

 EVE Online

-Fast forward to 2010 and I have just been introduced to EVE Online.
-Just like Elite back in the 80's this game is open-ended and you can do whatever you want.
-There are several careers you can work in mining, exploration, piracy, merchant, mercenary, manufacturing, hauling, business and so much more.
-EVE is an MMORPG (Massively Multiplayer Online Role Playing Game) which means that there are tens of thousands of other players in the game to interact with.
-Some like me a just starting out, while others have been playing for years.
+Fast forward to 2010, and I have just been introduced to EVE Online.
+Like Elite back in the 80's, this game is open-ended, and you can do whatever you want.
+You can work in several careers: mining, exploration, piracy, merchant, mercenary, manufacturing, hauling, business, and so much more.
+EVE is an MMORPG (Massively Multiplayer Online Role Playing Game), which means that there are tens of thousands of other players with whom to interact in the game.
+Some, like me, are just starting, while others have been playing for years.

-One thing that I always found a drawback to the other games was what to do once you had the fastest, most powerful ship.
+I always found a drawback to the other games: what to do once you had the fastest, most powerful ship.
 You've been to every system, completed every mission, and got the best guns.
 There is nothing much left to do except get even more money.
 EVE Online has a solution to this.
-Once you have the biggest baddest ship, why not get a space station or a small moon?
+Once you have the biggest, worst ship, why not get a space station or a small moon?
 A planet may be.
-You can start your own corporation and create alliances with other corporations and players.
+You can start your corporation and create alliances with other corporations and players.
 Join fleets, even start wars.
-In this game, you can literally do whatever you want.
+In this game, you can do whatever you want.
 There isn't anything to hold you back (except pirates).

-If you are also a fan of the space trading games then you have to check out EVE Online.
+If you are also a space trading game fan, you must check out EVE Online.

-As I get more involved in the game I will be keeping a log of activities and finding here so I can look back in reflection.
-Maybe it will help somebody become inspired and try the game, maybe I will look back and think "Oh God, I've wasted my life".
+As I get more involved in the game, I will keep a log of activities and findings here so I can reflect.
+Maybe it will help somebody become inspired and try the game; maybe I will look back and think, "Oh God, I've wasted my life".
 Who knows?
-At the moment I am enjoying playing EVE and that's what matters.
+At the moment, I am enjoying playing EVE, and that's what matters.

 Related ArticlesThese articles may also be of interest to you